Kobolds Ate My Baby!: Reviews and awards

 KAMB has received many industry and independent accolades.
 The publication Games Quarterly listed KAMB as one of the top 10 funniest games (non-electronic) released in the last few years.
 Similarly KAMB was chosen as one of "the 50 Funniest Games of All Time" and the "Weirdest RPG Ever" by Inquest Magazine.

+In a review of Kobolds Ate My Baby!
+Super Deluxx Edition in Black Gate, Ryan Harvey said "Even if you never actually sit down and play Kobolds Ate My Baby! during some late night with plenty of Pabst on hand and bags of cheap generic pretzels laying about (this game would be a sumptuous blast in Bavaria!), I still think most fantasy gamers will get a thrill from reading the Super Deluxx Edition and getting out of the Forbidden Realms for a while to enjoy having cows drop from the sky and crush their characters into tartar sauce."

 Reviewer, author and critic Ken Hite said in his review that he "loved it" and praised its humor and solid game mechanic.

 A reviewer on RPGnet review site called it "a game of comic genius" and gave it 5 stars out of 5 for both style and substance.

 Reviewer Matthew Pook said that "the game itself is amusingly written, and of course, it includes opportunities aplenty for the Mayor [the Gamemaster] to be rotten to his Kobold players.
 Just as they will be rotten to each other in the scramble to gain Victory Points.
 In this, it shares some similarity with Paranoia."

+Kobolds Ate My Baby – The Orange Book was nominated for the 2024 ENNIE Awards for Best Game and Best Writing.